 Difficulty with shoulder reconstruction may occur if the rotator cuff is torn or there is significant capsular imbalance secondary to recurrent dislocation or previous surgery for shoulder instability.

-Shoulder replacement surgery generally requires a few days of hospitalization.
+Shoulder Replacement surgery generally requires one or two days of hospitalization.
 The surgery can be performed with General Anesthesia or Scalene Block with IV sedation.
 In either instance, a scalene block is utilized for pain relief in the immediate postoperative period.
 This is an injection of local anesthetic at the base of the neck which numbs the shoulder and gives excellent pain relief for 6 hours or more.

-Oral pain medicine can often be used immediately with this technique, eliminating intramuscular injections, or IV analgesics.
-This usually lessens pain after surgery more effectively, since oral analgesics have a longer duration of action than injections.
+Oral pain medicine can often be used immediately with this technique, eliminating IV analgesics.
+This generally improves pain relief after surgery more effectively, since oral analgesics have a much longer duration of action than intravenous analgesics.

 As with any surgery, there are risks.
 The shoulder is a complex joint to replace.
 It relies on soft tissue balance and prosthetic orientation to maintain stability.
 Dislocation may occur if therapy is improper, soft tissue balance or prosthetic orientation is not correct, or injury occurs.
 As with any prosthetic joint, infection is the most worrisome risk.
 This may necessitate prosthetic removal, clearance of the infection and reimplantation.
 After surgery, antibiotics should be taken before dental cleaning, oral surgery or colonoscopy to minimize the risk of late infection.